potatoeggy/eifueo/README.md

 # Eifueo

-A "competitor" of sorts to magicalsoup's notes.
+A "competitor" of sorts to magicalsoup/highschool.

 Please note that the clone link is incorrect; it should be `https://git.eggworld.tk/eggy/eifueo.git`.